nyberry/nyberrysite/blog/moser.md

 Clearly, things like bruised ribs and coughs and flu are common.
 They are like horses in a field.

-But things like myeloma, sarcoidoisis and leptospirosis- these are not very common.
+On the other hand, things like myeloma, sarcoidoisis and leptospirosis are not very common.
 They may graze in the same field as the horses, but they are in fact zebras.

 Zebras can be quite easy to recognise in broad daylight.
 The stripes are a dead giveaway, or "a strong visual cue" as some might say in medical education circles.

-But dealing with patients on the phone takes away those cues, and more.
-It can feel more like night than day.
+But broad daylight is not guaranteed in healthcare.
+Phone consultations for example, by stripping all visual cues, can sometimes make it feel more like night than day.
 And it's easy to miss a zebra in a field at night.

-And yet, there may be something about the murky silhouette that doesn't sit well.
+Still, there may be something about the murky silhouette that doesn't sit well.

 If the patient with painful ribs is also losing weight, why might that be?
 If this is the first time the young guy with the cough had troubled his doctor in fifteen years, what's that about?
 If the patient with "flu" also had very dark urine- is that normal in flu?